 Amy Gajda is recognized internationally for her expertise in media law, torts, information privacy and higher education law.
 Gajda brings her background as an award-winning television news anchor and reporter, whose work was published in newspapers including The New York Times, to her insight into the tensions between social regulation and protected expression.
 Her scholarly articles have appeared in the California Law Review and other legal journals.

-She is completing a book titled The First Amendment Bubble: Legal Controls on News and Information in an Age of Over-Exposure (under contract with Harvard University Press) that explores judicial oversight of journalistic news judgment.
+She is completing a book titled The First Amendment Bubble: How Privacy and Paparazzi Threaten a Free Press (under contract with Harvard University Press) that explores judicial oversight of journalistic news judgment.
 Her first book, The Trials of Academe (Harvard University Press 2009), focused on academic freedom.

 Gajda practiced law in Washington, D.C., before starting her teaching career at the University of Illinois.
 She is admitted to practice in the District of Columbia, Virginia and her home state of Michigan.
 She has chaired the Association of American Law Schools’ Section on Defamation and Privacy and its Section on Mass Communication, and she led the Law and Policy Division of the Association for Education in Journalism and Mass Communication.